-UK forests are a large store of carbon and also act as an active carbon 'sink', removing carbon dioxide (CO2), a greenhouse gas, from the atmosphere and storing it as carbon in living biomass, leaf litter and forest soil.
+Forests are a large store of carbon and also act as an active carbon 'sink', removing carbon dioxide (CO2), a greenhouse gas, from the atmosphere and storing it as carbon in living biomass, leaf litter and forest soil.
 This sequestration of CO2 is an essential ecosystem service.
 This indicator shows the cumulative net removal of greenhouse gases from the atmosphere by UK forests since 1990.
-It is split between type of woodland (conifer and broadleaf).
+It is split between type of woodland (coniferous and broadleaf).
 Showing greenhouse gas removals by type of woodland is interesting from a biodiversity perspective as it allows a clearer presentation of the contribution made to greenhouse gas removals by broadleaf woodland, most of which constitutes priority habitat.

 Figure D1bi.
-Cumulative net removal of greenhouse gases by UK forests, 1990 to 2015.
+Cumulative net removal of greenhouse gases by UK forests, 1990 to 2016.

-- 1. The bar graph shows the cumulative net removal of greenhouse gases (carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O)) from the atmosphere by forests in the UK, expressed as CO2 equivalent. - 2.
-Revised in 2015 to reflect improved modelling of GHG emissions and removals. - 3.
-Revised in 2017 due to improvements made to the forestry sector of LULUCF for the 1990-2015 inventory and therefore not directly comparable with the previous publication.
+- The bar graph shows the cumulative net removals of greenhouse gases (carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O)) from the atmosphere by forests in the UK, expressed as million tonnes of CO2 equivalent (Mt CO2e). - 2.
+Revised in 2015 to reflect improved modelling of greenhouse gas emissions and removals. - 3.
+Revised in 2017 due to improvements made to the forestry sector of the 1990 to 2015 Land Use, Land Use Change and Forestry greenhouse gas inventory. - 4.
+Revised in 2018 due to improvements in the 'CARBINE' model used to calculate the forest carbon stock figures for the 1990 to 2016 Land Use, Land Use Change and Forestry greenhouse gas inventory (see the background section of the online fiche for more details).
+These results are therefore not directly comparable with those in previous publications.